 Middle Georgia State University is the headquarters of the Georgia Center of Innovation for Aerospace.
 The center’s former director, Steve Justice, just made Georgia Trend’s latest list of 100 Most Influential Georgians!
 He is now executive director of the broader Georgia Centers of Innovation.
 Congratulations, Steve!!
 Click here to see the full list: 100 Most Influential Continue reading

-Please save the date and plan to attend MGA’s State of the University Address by Dr. Christopher Blake.
+On Thursday, January 12, 2017 President Blake presented the State of the University Address to the campuses of Middle Georgia State University.
+We encourage you to view the address here.
+MGA’s State of the University Address by Dr. Christopher Blake.
 It will be held at 9 a.m. in the PSC Banquet Hall.

 The John Shrum Award is the highest honor that Southeastern Association for Science Teacher Education (SASTE) presents to someone with a lifelong commitment to science education and outstanding SASTE leadership.
 Please see the script written below from an award presentation at the annual meeting of (SASTE) held at Kennesaw State University in October entailing the association’s Continue reading